Visyond/website-hugo/site/content/pricings/new-pricing-page.md

 topTitle: Simple and Modular Pricing
 topSubTitle: 'We Work with Companies of All Sizes with a Flexible, Scalable Solution'
 bgImage: /img/pricing-cover.png
-outgrowTitle: ''
-outgrowid: ''
-pricingTitle: Visyond for…
-firstPricingSubTitle: You Can Combine Any Features From Any Suggested Categories Below
-secondPricingSubTitle: ''
 pricingCards:
   title: Visyond for
   cards: